-Sales Comparison Approach Conclusion (Bonus Level Scenario)
+Sales Comparison Approach Conclusion (Bonus Level Scenario--Residential Component)

-Similar sales data are more plentiful for properties scheduled to be developed at intensities similar to the bonus level of allowed development proposed for the subject site.
-The bonus level scenario uses the assumption that the subject property has entitlements in place for the proposed development of 105 residential units and one commercial unit in 95,371 square feet of gross floor area.
-The proposed floor area ratio of 237.6% is well within the range of the analyzed sales.
-The ratio is a bit higher than the simple average of the analyzed sales (196.8%) or the size-weighted average (176.2%), but of course the same sales were used for both the base and bonus valuation scenarios.
+Similar sales data are more plentiful for properties scheduled to be developed at intensities similar to the bonus level of development proposed for the subject site.
+The bonus level scenario uses the assumption that the subject property has entitlements in place for the proposed development of 158 residential units in 154,729 square feet of gross floor area.
+The project would also have 14,998.6 square feet of commercial space.
+The proposed residential floor area ratio of 257.56% is well within the range of the analyzed sales.
+The ratio is higher than the simple average of the analyzed sales (176.4%) or the size-weighted average (123.4%), but of course the same sales were used for both the base and bonus valuation scenarios, with 90% and 257.56% floor area ratios.

 All of the analyzed transactions required adjustments to account for differences from the subject.
-After those adjustments, the indicated values range from \$116 to \$167 per square foot.
-The median adjusted value amounts to \$144 per square foot.
-The average adjusted value equals \$142 per square foot, with a standard deviation of \$16 per square foot.
-The sales with proposed floor area ratios ranging from about 199% to 246% generally receive the most weight in this analysis, with the low intensity sales receiving the least emphasis.
+After those adjustments, the indicated values range from \$100 to \$159 per square foot.
+The median adjusted value amounts to \$133 per square foot.
+The average adjusted value equals \$131 per square foot, with a standard deviation of \$17 per square foot.
+The sales with proposed floor area ratios ranging from about 177% to 262% generally receive the most weight in this analysis, with the low intensity sales receiving the least emphasis.
 Nevertheless, all of the sales were considered in arriving at a market value conclusion.

 In estimating an indicated value for the subject property by the Sales Comparison Approach, we have carefully analyzed the subject property's characteristics relative to the comparable data.
 We have considered the respective advantages and disadvantages of the comparables in relation to the subject property.
-Based on the Sales Comparison Approach, as of May 15, 2020, we estimate that the market value of the subject property under the bonus level scenario valuation guidelines amounts to \$144 per square foot of proposed gross floor area.
-Applying that rate to the subject property's proposed gross floor area of 95,371 square feet under bonus level zoning produces a value indication of \$13,733,424, which will be rounded to \$13,700,000.
+Based on the Sales Comparison Approach, as of November 16, 2020, we estimate that the market value of the residential component of the subject property under the bonus level scenario valuation guidelines amounts to \$130 per square foot of proposed gross floor area.
+Applying that rate to the subject property's proposed residential gross floor area of 154,729 square feet under bonus level zoning produces a value indication of \$20,114,770, which will be rounded to \$20,100,000.